tech · 06 Jan 2025

 To address these threats, it's crucial to implement robust security measures, including:

-The issue of data privacy also remains a significant adoption hurdle as patients’ trust in virtual care depends on robust data privacy measures.
-Addressing this issue requires healthcare teams to include informed consent about data collection, storage, usage, and sharing into the RPM systems.
+The issue of data privacy also remains a significant adoption hurdle, as patients’ trust in virtual care depends on robust data privacy measures.
+Addressing this issue requires healthcare teams to include informed consent for data collection, storage, usage, and sharing in the RPM systems.
 Patients should be put in control of their data, having a clear understanding of who has access to it.
 Data anonymization can also mitigate privacy risks and build trust with patients.

 Reliability and connectivity